TuxVinyards/qqX/README.md

 Use the Github **code/clone** button for the very latest tweaks & bug fixes.

+For updates, use the release downloader to neatly and securely place the tarball into its own release sub-folder.

 Make sure to use the installer script for adding new features to your settings file.

 Qemu-img changing its disksize reporting has been sorted.